 Completing a cosmetic treatment is just the first step; proper aftercare is crucial for achieving optimal results.
 Here are key points for post-treatment care, depending on the procedure:

-– On the s - ame day, refrain from strenuous exercise, bending over, or massaging th
+– On th - e same day, refrain from strenuous exercise, bending over, or massaging

-– After Botox injections, avoid rubbing the face for a week to prevent the substance from spreading.
+– After Botox injections, avoid rubbing the face for a week to prevent the medication from spreading.

-- oid water and makeup for 4–6 hours after the procedure.
+- Avoid water and makeup for 4–6 hours after the procedure.

 – Apply high SPF50+ sunscreen daily; physical sun protection (hat, - mask) is recommended.